viviaa/powerbi-docs.pt-br/powerbi-docs/desktop-sap-bw-connector.md

 ![Etapas de configuração opcionais do SAP](media/desktop-sap-bw-connector/sap_bw_2b.png)

 > [!NOTE]
-> A primeira versão da implementação do SAP BW exige DLLs Netweaver.
-Se você estiver usando a Implementação 2.0 do Conector do SAP e não a primeira versão, as DLLs Netweaver não serão necessárias.
+> A primeira versão da implementação do SAP BW exige DLLs do Netweaver.
+Se você estiver usando a Implementação 2.0 do Conector do SAP e não a primeira versão, as DLLs do Netweaver não serão necessárias.

 ## <a name="version-1-sap-bw-connector-features"></a>Recursos da versão 1 do Conector do SAP BW